AY2324S2-CS2103T-T12-1/tp/docs/UserGuide.md

 * `[ts/TECH_STACK]…​` : Technical Skills of contact.
   * e.g. `ts/JavaScript` `ts/Python`

-**Acceptable values for each parameter:**
-1. NAME: Must contain alphanumeric characters and may include spaces.
-All names must be unique.
-2. ADDRESS: Can contain any values, and should not be blank.
-3. PHONE NUMBER: Must contain only numbers and should be atleast 3 digits long.
-4. EMAIL ADDRESS: Can contain any values, and should not be blank.
-5. GITHUB USERNAME: Can contain only alphanumeric characters and hyphens(-).
-6. PROFILE PICTURE: Must be a valid URL to an image.
-Supports png, jpg, jpeg and gif formats.
-7. TAGS: Must contain alphanumeric characters only.
-They are limited to only 15 characters.
-8. TECH STACK: Can contain alphanumeric characters, underscores(_), hashtags(#), hyphens(-), periods(.) and plus signs(+).
-   They are limited to only 15 characters.

 ℹ️ While the email address field accepts any values, it is important to adhere to the following:
 * The local-part before the '@' symbol can only contain alphanumeric characters and the special characters +_.-.
 * The local-part cannot start or end with any special characters.